BOI Reporting for Business Owners

 What is the Corporate Transparency Act?

-The CTA, enacted as part of the 2021 National Defense Authorization Act and codified under Title 31 of the US Code, mandates new reporting standards to enhance corporate ownership transparency and curb financial crimes.
+The CTA, enacted as part of the 2021 National Defense Authorization Act and codified in Title 31 of the US Code, mandates new reporting standards to enhance transparency into corporate ownership and curb financial crimes.

 Who needs to file BOI reports?